Zieria oreocena

 Zieria oreocena, commonly known as Grampians zieria, is a plant in the citrus family Rutaceae and is endemic to Victoria, Australia.
 It is a spindly shrub with glabrous, three-part, clover-like leaves and clusters of up to thirty white flowers with four petals and four stamens.
-It is a rare species, only found in the northern Grampians.
+It is a rare species, mostly found in the northern Grampians.

 Description

 Zieria oreocena is a spindly shrub which grows to a height of 3.5 m.
 Its branches are glabrous, dotted with translucent glands and have distinct ridges.
 The leaves are more or less glabrous and are composed of three lance-shaped leaflets with a petiole 11-36 mm long.
 The central leaflet is 23-82 mm long, 4-16 mm wide.
 The flowers are arranged in clusters of between 7 and 29 in leaf axils, the clusters shorter than the leaves.
 The sepals are triangular, 1-2 mm long and covered with woolly hairs.
 The four petals are white, 3.5-6 mm long and covered with soft hairs.
 There are four stamens.
 Flowering occurs in spring and is followed by fruit which are glabrous capsules containing striped reddish-brown seeds.